Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 #### 2.2.5 - Butterfly Optimization
 #### 2.2.6 - Multi-Point Trapezoidal

-## 1 - SIMULATION
+## 3 - SIMULATION
 The platform I want to use for simulating the DPR is ROS.
 Of course as always there are a couple of challenges along the way.
 So let's deal with them one by one.

-**Step 1: 3D Modeling**

-The first problem is 3D modeling and importing the 3D model into Gazebo.
-The 3D modeling itself is solidworks is pretty straight forward.
-The file to my 3D model is [linked here]()
+Here's [my research]() about this topic

 ## References:
 ------